SungHoHong2/Leetcode-Experiment/hard/Critical_Connections_in_a_Network/README.md

                 # explore the neighbors with dfs
             # if the node did not reach the deadend
                 # update the lowest rank reachable once formed a cycle
-                # append the critical edge if the edge does not return as a cycle
+                # append the edge as the critical if the edge does not return as a cycle
         pass
 ```